jccacho18/biopharma/README.md

 Bio Crest Pharma Inc. is a real pharmaceutical company in the Philippines without an existing website.
 My purpose for this project is to help them have an online presence to improve their sales and to generate more jobs.

-Right now, this is just for studying purpose only and I will continue to improve, revise, or change it as I learn more with the course.
+Right now, this is just for studying purpose only and I will continue to improve, revise, or change it as I learn more about technologies.

 ## UX